 Both sides could be at fault, particularly if a tenant fails to notify a landlord of any mold-related conditions within the premises, and the landlord has no reason to suspect the growth of mold.
 Ultimately, if informed and aware of the situation, a reasonable landlord should consider mold remediation when appropriate, and a reasonable tenant should take precautionary measures to prevent the growth or subsequent spread of mold and avoid any situations that could trigger a lawsuit.
 Breaking a lease due to black mold is by no means a guarantee, and whether a court will allow you to do this is a question of fact.

 Can I Get Out of my Lease if There is Mold?
 Constructive Eviction

 The second major remedy when there is a mold issue, is to terminate the lease if the mold problem is “significant.”
-In order to seek to terminate a lease agreement on account of mold, a tenant generally must provide a landlord with reasonable notice (7 or more days is the general statutory provision) to allow the landlord to remedy the situation.
+In order to seek to terminate a lease agreement on account of mold, a tenant generally must provide a landlord with reasonable notice (20 or more days is the general statutory provision unless a residential lease contract specifies the proper number of days) to allow the landlord to remedy the situation.
 The difficulty a tenant may face is that testing for mold may take time, and mold remediation may take more than a week to fully perform.
 During that time the renter may be without their furniture, clothing, groceries, toiletries, and/or a place to stay.
 In some cases, if the landlord neglects to clean up the premises despite more than adequate notice, the tenant is considered to be constructively evicted.
 If you would like more information please contact a mold attorney in Orlando Florida.

 Mold Attorney in Florida, Mold Attorney in Orlando Florida